jmriesen/rust-RSM/README.md

 NOTE check the [GitHub actions](./.github/workflows/rust.yml) for the version of the CLI tools
 - `cargo install tree-sitter-cli --version <version> --locked`
 - `cargo install cargo-mutants   --version <version> --locked`
-- You will need clang installed (requirement of bindgen) see bindgen [documentation](https://rust-lang.github.io/rust-bindgen/requirements.html) for more details.
+- You will need clang installed (requirement of bindgen); see bindgen [documentation](https://rust-lang.github.io/rust-bindgen/requirements.html) for more details.

 ## Running Unit Tests